Quick Start

 5. Build something

-Try these example prompts in Agent mode:
+Try these example prompts in Code mode:

 Create a player character with movement using CharacterBody2D